arabcoders/watchstate/FAQ.md

 * (required) `--search` Search query.
 For example, `GUNDAM`.
 * (optional) `--search-limit` To limit returned results.
 Defaults to `25`.
 * (optional) `--search-output` Set output style, it can be `yaml` or `json`.
 Defaults to `json`.

+---

+### Q: Can Task scheduler import unwatched episodes?

+Yes, Set the environment variable `WS_CRON_IMPORT_UNWATCHED` in your `docker-compose.yaml` and restart your container for changes to take effect.